maximejf42/rcDiana-ac/README.md

 ### Conda for armv7hf

+Because armv7hf is no longer supported by Continuum as of 2015, rcDiana uses [BerryConda][].

 To build the `conda` image with a different Conda distribution, such as Continuum's Python 2.7.10 armv7l release, override the environment variable `CONDA_PKG` to the appropriate download location at build-time.

-The most recent (outdated) Continuum miniconda for armv7hf can be found at <https://repo.continuum.io/miniconda/Miniconda-3.16.0-Linux-armv7l.sh>
+The most recent (but quite outdated) Continuum miniconda for armv7hf can be found at: <https://repo.continuum.io/miniconda/Miniconda-3.16.0-Linux-armv7l.sh>

+A recent passing build of tensorflow for armv7hf can be found at: <http://ci.tensorflow.org/view/Nightly/job/nightly-pi/lastSuccessfulBuild/>

 ### Compiling Conda for aarch64